oracle/docker-images/OracleWebLogic/dockerfiles/12.2.1.3/README.md

         `$ docker inspect --format '{{.NetworkSettings.IPAddress}}' <container-name>`

-	`Go to your browser and enter` https://xxx.xx.x.x:9002/console `your browser will request for you to accept Security Exception.
-To avoid the Security Exception you must update the WebLogic server SSL configuration with a custom identity certificate.`
-        This returns the IP address of the container (for example, `xxx.xx.x.x`).
 Go to your browser and enter `https://xxx.xx.x.x:9002/console` your browser will request for you to accept Security Exception.
+To avoid the Security Exception you must update the WebLogic server SSL configuration with a custom identity certificate.

 ## Choose your Oracle WebLogic Server distribution